crypto-org-chain/chain-docs/docs/getting-started/staking.md

 }
 ```

-### Distribution
+### Reward distribution

-Rewards are distributed periodicly (one day), during each period, rewards are accumulated, and block proposers are recorded.
-At the end of the period, all of the rewards get distributed to the validators proportional to the number of blocks each validator proposed.
+Rewards are distributed periodicly (e.g. daily), rewards are accumulated during each period, and block proposers are recorded.
+At the end of each period, validators will receive a portion of the 'reward pool' as a reward for participating in the consensus process.
+Specifically, the reward is proportional to the number of blocks that were successfully proposed by the validator; it is calculated as follows:

 ```
 rewards of validator = total rewards * number of blocks proposed by the validator / total number of blocks